sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

 - Temporal context effects interact with strategy/round ONLY for people who repeat conditions.
     -  For people who repeat conditions, strategy makes shift effefct stronger but weakens earning and expectation effect.
 Strategy does not significantly interact with past outcome (p=.13) but the direction of the interaction is consistent with strategy weakening the past outcome effect.
 Treading lightly here because of n.s. results -> the pattern of interactions in people who repeat instructions is that strategy weakens immediate and global timescales but strengthens neighborhood timescale.
     - This is consistent with the pattern that strategy/instructions are stronger in round 2 (perhaps after more experience with those instructions) and for people who switch, they may not experience the same impact of instruction as those who repeat instructions.

+- Re: round x global timescale we see in models above for people who repeat conditions - could this be that people who repeat conditions track earnings and expectations across rounds?
+    - Yes, for people who repeat conditions, global timescale effect appear to span both rounds but that this effect is weaker for people doing the strategy condition both rounds but people who switch conditions appear to track earnings and expectations within rounds.
+This is consistent with round independence ratings (people who repeat natural are more likely to say rounds did not feel independent where as people who repeat strategy are more likely to say rounds felt independent).

 #### Temporal context effects and strategy in ROUND 1 data only